linkerd/rfc/design/0005-simplify-state-management.md

 Currently, Linkerd state in the `linkerd-config` ConfigMap as flags parsed from `installOptions`.
 This has become counter intuitive after we added Helm support as `Values` struct became our main source of truth (for rendering, etc), and causing back and forth conversions between `installOptions` and `Values`.
-This PR aims to remove the unnecessary complexity in managing state and simplify things.
+This RFC aims to remove the unnecessary complexity in managing state and simplify things.

 ## Problem Statement (Step 1)